bonitasoft/bonita-doc/md/customize-living-application-layout.md

 6. Replace the custom widget _livingApplicationMenu_ by the new custom widget _livingApplicationMenuV3_ (or your _myCustomizedMenuV3_)
 7. Replace the custom widget _livingApplicationIFrame_ by the new custom widget _livingApplicationIFrameV3_  (or your _myCustomizedIFrameV3_)
 8. Export this updated layout page.
-9. On Bonita Portal, edit the layout and import the newly exported layout
+9. In Bonita portal, edit the layout and import the newly exported layout
 10. Confirm all messages
 11. Validate that your application has a layout that fits your requirements and the new menu behaviour.